sjpark9503/TPU_tutorial/README.md

 # TPU_tutorial
 ## Intro
 In this tutorial, we will learn...
-1. What is TRC program?
+1. Intro & What is TRC program?
 2. TPU environment setting
 3. Easiest way to run experiments on TPU
 4. Some caveats when you're using TPU